-UX Designer, projekt202 Joined over 2 years ago
+UX Designer, projekt202 Joined almost 3 years ago

 This is super impressive.
 I didn't even realize Anima could do any of this at all.
 We do a ton of observation lab-based research with users at our shop and we do struggle sometimes with functionalities like hover and search inputs.
 I'm going to try and use Anima for a validation run whenever I get a shot.